sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

     onoremap <silent> <C-l> <ESC>

 I also wanted this from the command line, but I'm still trying to get it to work.
 I currently have the following but it's not very robust.
-Every time I hit `<C-l>` in the normal mode, the cursor moves ahead by two characters.
+Every time I hit <kbd>&lt;C-l&gt;</kbd> in the normal mode, the cursor moves ahead by two characters.
 Still working on getting it to work well.

     :::vim
-    cnoremap <silent> <C-l> <C-c>  " <ESC> doesn't work and even this moves the cursor by two characters.
+    " <ESC> doesn't work and even this moves the cursor by two characters. cnoremap <silent> <C-l> <C-c>

 It's a never ending process of learning and experimenting.